goschtl/zope/zc.virtualstorage/trunk/src/zc/virtualstorage/README.txt

     it is, at least arguably in some dimensions, riskier than zc.vault.

-    But the vastly improved developer story of zc.virtualstorage--which should be so transparent that an already existing ZODB-based application could use it without much modification--is intended to make zc.virtualstorage a compelling replacement.
+    But the vastly improved developer story of zc.virtualstorage--which should be so transparent that an already existing ZODB-based application might even be able to use it with relatively minimal modification--is intended to make zc.virtualstorage a compelling replacement.

 .. [#get_is_recallable]